 \section{Conclusions}

-In this paper, the limitations of existing KD methods are discussed when applying them to cross-architecture scenarios.
-To deal with it, a novel cross-architecture knowledge distillation method is proposed.
-In particular, instead of distilling knowledge in the original feature space, two projectors including a partially cross attention (PCA) projector and a group-wise Linear (GL) projector are presented to distill knowledge from two projected feature spaces.
-Compared with traditional KD methods, the two projectors promote the knowledge transferability from teacher to student.
+In this paper, a novel cross-architecture knowledge distillation method is proposed.
+In particular, two projectors including a partially cross attention (PCA) projector and a group-wise Linear (GL) projector are presented The two projectors promote the knowledge transferability from teacher to student.
 In order to further improve the robustness and stability of the framework, a multi-view robust training scheme is proposed.
-This helps the student better handle the disturbed inputs and the diversity in cross-architecture.
 Extensive experimental results show that our method outperforms 14 state-of-the-arts on both large-scale datasets and small-scale datasets.